mfaiyazkhan/P2P-Chat-and-FileSharing-App-Using-Socket-Android/README.md

   1.Changed background</br>
   2.Saved chat messages</br>
   </br>
-All other parts are done both by sharing.
+All other parts are done by both by sharing.